Andy916/task-manager/README.md

 ### Example Tests

-1. **Register a user**: POST to `https://task-manager-production-42ca.up.railway.app/auth/register`
+1. **Register a user**: POST to `https://task-manager-api-mope.onrender.com/auth/register`
 2. **Copy the token** from the response
-3. **Get all tasks**: GET to `https://task-manager-production-42ca.up.railway.app/tasks` with Authorization header
+3. **Get all tasks**: GET to `https://task-manager-api-mope.onrender.com/tasks` with Authorization header
-4. **Create a task**: POST to `https://task-manager-production-42ca.up.railway.app/tasks` with Authorization header and JSON body
+4. **Create a task**: POST to `https://task-manager-api-mope.onrender.com/tasks` with Authorization header and JSON body
-5. **Update a task**: PUT to `https://task-manager-production-42ca.up.railway.app/tasks/1` with Authorization header and JSON body
+5. **Update a task**: PUT to `https://task-manager-api-mope.onrender.com/tasks/1` with Authorization header and JSON body
-6. **Delete a task**: DELETE to `https://task-manager-production-42ca.up.railway.app/tasks/1` with Authorization header
+6. **Delete a task**: DELETE to `https://task-manager-api-mope.onrender.com/tasks/1` with Authorization header

+**Note:** The first request may take ~30 seconds as the free tier app wakes from sleep.

 ## 📸 Screenshots